LIVE • 20 FREE CALCULATORS

 Our Facebook Ads Profit Calculator computes all four metrics simultaneously.
 Enter your spend, revenue, and COGS, and you'll know within seconds whether your campaign is genuinely profitable or just generating impressive-looking revenue numbers.

-Indian advertisers face an additional challenge: Meta's attribution window defaults to 7-day click, 1-day view, meaning sales that happened organically or via other touchpoints can get attributed to Meta.
+US advertisers face an additional challenge: Meta's attribution window defaults to 7-day click, 1-day view, meaning sales that happened organically or via other touchpoints can get attributed to Meta.
 Always cross-reference Meta-reported revenue with your actual backend sales data to get a true picture of profitability.

 What Is ROAS and How Do You Find Your Break-Even ROAS?